hiashutosh/Docker/README.md

-# Deploting LEMP-stack with WordPress
+# Deploying LEMP-stack with WordPress
 File LEMP-Wordpress.sh is used to deploy containers with Database Wordpress and Nginx